-In the word raēvant-, the suffix -vant indicates possession,11 so more literally the English words given by Reicheld for raēvant- would be 'possessing wealth', 'possessing riches'; and 'possessing brilliance', 'possessing splendor', indicating that these 'light' words are qualities that belong to the person who possesses them.
+Because the suffix -vant indicates possession, the English words given by Reicheld for raevant-would be more literally 'possessing wealth', 'possessing riches'; and 'possessing brilliance', 'possessing splendor', indicating that these 'light' words are qualities that belong to the person, or concept, or thing, that possesses them.

-For Reichelt's $ra\bar{e}$ - words, the English meanings which I have shown in red font, clearly are associated with 'light'.
+For Reichelt's raē- words, the English meanings which I have shown in red font, clearly are associated with 'light'.

-And indeed, splendor (or its English version splendour) in English translations of Pahlavi texts is specifically used for Pahlavi words that, without question, mean 'light' (which of course are not Av. $ra\bar{e}$ - words).
+And indeed, splendor (or its English version splendour) in English translations of Pahlavi texts is specifically used for Pahlavi words that, without question, mean 'light' (which of course are not Av. raē- words).
 I have footnoted a couple of examples.12

 But splendor in English is also used to evoke the splendor of material wealth, material riches.
-So we have to ask ourselves: Do Reichelt's English words \sim 'splendid, brilliant', have the flavor of 'light' in English only?
-Does this same 'light' flavor exist in the meaning of Avestan $ra\bar{e}$ - words?
-I think it does, based on the contexts in which these words are used \sim both in the Gathas and in YAv. texts.
-In my translations (below), I use the simpler 'light' for $ra\bar{e}$ - words to make it clear that I am not using 'splendor' as a 'light' word that is applicable to wealth, riches.
+So we have to ask ourselves: Do Reichelt's English words ~ 'splendid, brilliant', have the flavor of 'light' in English only?
+Does this same 'light' flavor exist in the meaning of Avestan raē- words?
+I think it does, based on the contexts in which these words are used ~ both in the Gathas and in YAv. texts.
+In my translations (below), I use the simpler 'light' for raē- words to make it clear that I am not using 'splendor' as a 'light' word that is applicable to wealth, riches.

-In deciding which flavor of meaning is applicable for $ra\bar{e}$ - words ~ material wealth, riches, or 'light' words ~ let us first recall, that in the Gathas (and later texts), various 'light' words (other than $ra\bar{e}$ -words) are specifically used for the following (the evidence is detailed in another chapter):13
+In deciding which flavor of meaning is applicable for $ra\bar{e}$ - words ~ material wealth, riches, or 'light' words ~ let us first recall, that in the Gathas (and later texts), various 'light' words (other than $ra\bar{e}$ -words) are specifically used for the following (the evidence is detailed in another chapter): 13

-1. For truth and its comprehension good thinking (a state of incremental and then complete enlightenment),

-2. For the personification of these qualities ~ completely in Wisdom (the Divine), and

-3. Sometimes for the (incremental, incomplete) personification of these qualities in mortals.
+- 1. For truth and its comprehension good thinking (a state of incremental and then complete enlightenment), - 2.
+For the personification of these qualities completely in Wisdom (the Divine), and - 3.
+Sometimes for the (incremental, incomplete) personification of these qualities in mortals.

-$ra\bar{e}$ - words appear in the Gathas only in verses Y43.1, and Y43.12 ~ in each instance, associated with 'reward' ($a\check{s}i$ -).
-Let us now look at these verses to see which flavors of meaning fit, and which do not fit, (a) the micro context of each verse, (b) the macro context of the Gathas, and (c) the ways in which $ra\bar{e}$ - words are used in later, YAv. texts.
+In the Gathas, raē- words appear only in verses Y43:1, and Y43:12 ~ in each instance associated with 'reward' (aši-).
+Let us now look at these verses to see which flavors of meaning fit, and which do not fit, (a) the micro context of each verse, (b) the macro context of the Gathas, and (c) the ways in which raē- words are used in later, YAv. texts.
+I give them to you in the Insler 1975 translation, so that you need not be concerned that I am molding the evidence to suit my own conclusions.

-Y43.1
+Y43:1

-Insler 1975: "May the Wise Lord, who rules at will, grant wishes to him, to the person whosoever has wishes.'
+"May the Wise Lord, who rules at will, grant wishes to him, to the person whosoever has wishes.'
 I (therefore) wish enduring strength to come, in order to uphold the truth.
-By reason of my [\bar{a} rmaiti-], grant [$d\bar{a}y\bar{a}t$] this to me: the rewards of wealth [$r\bar{a}y\bar{o}$] and a life [$ga\bar{e}m$] of good thinking."
-Y43.1.
+By reason of my [$\bar{a}rmaiti$], grant [$d\bar{a}y\bar{a}t$] this to me: the rewards of wealth [$r\bar{a}y\bar{o}$] and a life [$ga\bar{e}m$] of good thinking."
+Y43:1, Insler 1975.
 Here, we need to be aware that:

-1. There is no word and in the last line of the GAv. text;14 and

-2. $ga\bar{e}m$ is physical life ~ life in our material existence.15 Thus, $va\eta h\bar{\partial}u\check{s}~ga\bar{e}m~mana\eta h\bar{o}$ '(a) life of good thinking' refers to the existence of our mortal, physical lives (on earth).16
+- 1. There is no word and in the last line of the GAv. text; 14 and - 2.
+According to Insler (commenting under Y31:1) gaēm is physical life ~ life in our material existence.15 Thus, vaŋhōuš gaēm manaŋhō '(a) life of good thinking' refers to the existence of our mortal, physical lives (on earth).16